MR ROBERTS! PART I: NATHANIEL

 Sam managed to carefully cultivate male friends.
 In the law firm, there was a young Office Boy, a runner of errands.
 Orlando was a nebulous slight young man with an obvious feminine mystique.
 When he hung around her desk they mused over reports and animated tales of in-house misbehavior.

-One of the young paralegals and Samantha were also good friends.
+One of the young female paralegals and Samantha were also good friends.
 They had much in common.
-Her mother was a wine-maker in France and was now managing a winery in Napa.
+Shawn’s mother was a wine-maker in France and was now managing a winery in Napa.
 Samantha had catered at that winery and was surprised to learn that Shawn was her daughter.

 Shawn approached Samantha the day before her birthday.